LiuYuancheng/DJI_Tello_Ctrl/README.md

 Then he analysis the code find the way to calculate the distance is we use the sensor generate a sound pulse, then measured the time interval between send the pulse and get the echo, then we multiple the time with the speed of sound and divided by 2.
 After he understand of the logic, the red team attacker added the malicious code in is as shown below:

 ![](doc/img/maliciousCode.png)

+As shown in the malicious code the attacker added a random delay (0 ~300 microsec) before and after the pulse to make the echo time not consistent, then also add a random value (-3, 8) to the distance result make the final result have a random offset between -30cm to 80 cm.

 After added the malicious code, the attacker repackage the fake firmware and send to the drone maintenance engineer via a fake ground contour generate unit firmware update email.